Innoble/playground-aez0swj4/statement.md

 -Few heuristics needed.
 In the evaluation you merely have to give "score" for what you want to achieve and you dont have to specify how to achieve it.
 The possible moves are decided when creating children on the nodes and if done right, will be selected to achieve the highest score.
-If you have some experience using this search, you can quickly code a usable bot.
+If you have some experience using this type of search, you can quickly code a usable bot.

 ### Limitations

--Because gamestates that correspond to a node are not uniquely determined (the opponent may do different things on each iteration) this search might not be usable for many types of games.
-For example, if a game allows 4 types of moves: A, B, C and D and if in some situations caused by the opponent,  move C is illegal, this search will not work.
+-Because gamestates that correspond to a node are not uniquely determined (the opponent may do different things on each iteration) this search might not be usable for many games.
+For example, if a game allows 4 types of moves: A, B, C and D and if in some situations caused by the opponent,  move C is illegal, then this search will not work.
 The allowed (legal) moves have to be independent of opponents choices.
 This is the case in CSB, as you can always thrust, steer and shield, no matter what the opponent does.
 The same is true for Code of Kutulu.
-In that game you always know which moves are legal, no matter what the opponent does (excluding the "yell" ability).
+In that game you always know which moves are legal, no matter what the opponent does.

 -It is hard to use heuristics as part of the search, because you really dont know what is going to happen until after you finish your sim and even then, things will be different on the next iteration.
 You lean heavily on the evaluation score telling your pods what is good and what is bad.
-For example, you can't have a node select its children to "steer away to the right if it sees a blocker on the left".
-In one particular iteration of the search, there could be a blocker on the left, but next time when you get to this node, there might not be.
+For example, you can't have a node select its children to "steer away to the right if it sees a blocker to the left".
+In one particular iteration of the search, there could be a blocker to the left, but next time when you get to this node, there might not be.
 Only statistics and evaluation will help you here.